-After reading entirely too many articles and a lot of trial & error, I've finally managed to get HTTPS working on my DigitalOcean-powered, Nginx-backed Ghost blog using LetsEncrypt's free SSL certificates.
-For years people have argued whether it's worth setting up SSL on websites that have no inherent need for strong security (credit card processing, user logins, etc), but now that SSL certificates have next to no cost and Google is prioritizing HTTPS sites over non-HTTP sites there's no excuse not to.
+After reading entirely too many articles and a lot of trial & error, I've written this guide on how to get HTTPS working on a DigitalOcean-powered, Nginx-backed Ghost blog using LetsEncrypt's free SSL certificates.
+For years people have argued whether it's worth setting up SSL on websites that have no inherent need for strong security (credit card processing, user logins, etc), but now that SSL certificates are free for anyone and Google is prioritizing HTTPS sites over non-HTTP sites there's no excuse not to.

 All steps are written from the viewpoint of a Ghost blog that was setup on DigitalOcean using it's one-click installer, but they're likely applicable to most Nginx/Ghost setups in general.
 Regardless you should probably be familiar with using a terminal and SSH — if you aren't I highly recommend brushing up via those links before you get started.

 - If you already have a Ghost blog setup then skip to step 2.
-If not, go ahead and create a new droplet on DigitalOcean using the Ghost “One-Click App” install (Ghost 0.7.9 on Ubuntu 14.04 as of this writing — we'll update it to the latest Ghost version in a few steps!) with 512mb of memory1 (the $5/month option).
-Feel free to choose whichever datacenter is closest to yourself (or your users) and add an SSH key so you can access your Droplet via your local terminal.
+If not, go ahead and create a new droplet on DigitalOcean using the Ghost “One-Click App” install (Ghost 1.2.11 on Ubuntu 16.04 as of this writing — we'll update it to the latest Ghost version in a few steps!) with 512mb of memory (the $5/month option).
+Feel free to choose whichever datacenter is closest to yourself (or your users), and add an SSH key so you can access your Droplet via your local terminal.

-- Once the droplet is finished building, access your droplet over SSH via the terminal2 of your choosing with
+- Once the droplet is finished building, access your droplet over SSH via the terminal of your choosing with

 ssh firstname.lastname@example.org, where